InternetOfUs/app-telegram-bot/README.md

 ## Contributing

-It is possible to contribute to the project by adding support for new languages following the instructions reported in the [CONTRIBUTING](CONTRIBUTING.md) file.
+Contributions to this project are more than welcome.
+Contributions regarding to the supported languages is particular appreciated.
+Details about the contrinution guidelines can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Instances